HACK-AI-THON/hackthon_chatbot/UNITY_CATALOG_SETUP.md

 SHOW SCHEMAS IN main;

 -- Check if volume exists
-SHOW VOLUMES IN main.default;
+SHOW VOLUMES IN hackathon.default;

 -- Create if missing
-CREATE VOLUME IF NOT EXISTS main.default.hackathon_chatbot_uploads;
+CREATE VOLUME IF NOT EXISTS hackathon.default.hackathon_chatbot_uploads;
 ```

 ### Issue: "Permission denied"